 The AB/MA Degree Program

-Our AB/MA programs are tailored to students who want to delve deeply into economic research.
-We think of it as a “PhD-light” experience, and you will complete essentially the first two years of a PhD program alongside your bachelor’s degree.
+- Our AB/MA programs are tailored to students who want to delve deeply into economic research.
+It is a “PhD-light” experience, as you will essentially complete the first two years of a PhD program while finishing your bachelor’s degree.
 It is an intellectually rewarding, but very tough course of study.

-All applicants whose first language is not English must submit scores from the TOEFL, IELTS, or Duolingo taken during the last two years.
-Per Graduate School guidelines, if you have completed a degree in an English-speaking country in the last two years, you may request a waiver of the test requirement from the graduate school.
-English-language instruction is an important component of our PhD program, and we generally require non-native speakers to have a very good speak-score on TOEFL or IELTS.
-Exceptions are considered on a case-by-case basis during the admissions review.
+- All applicants whose first language is not English must submit scores from the TOEFL, IELTS, or Duolingo taken during the last two years.
+Per Graduate School guidelines, if you have completed a degree in an English-speaking country in the last two years, you may request a waiver of the test requirement from the Graduate School.

 - You can submit unofficial test scores and transcripts for us to consider during admissions review.
 You need only submit official versions once we decide to offer admission.